EmanueleGames/Platform/README.md

 * Inside these file there are the maps for the entire stages
 * You can freely customize these files as you like, just follow the format and use valid tile codes

-> My advice, however, is to edit your levels using the spreadsheet included in the project.
+> My advice, however, is to edit your levels using the spreadsheet `map_editor.xlsx` included in the project.
 > It's much easier to work this way and the effect of your changes is much more direct and understandable.
 > Open the spreadsheet and you will find one sheet for each stage, each cell represents a tile: